JayWood/the-seo-framework/readme.txt

 	* Title generation cache.
 It no longer gets generated more than once per page load.
 	* Feed location URL in the Feed Settings.
 	* Disabling of JetPack Open Graph when The SEO Framework Open Graph is active.
+	* JetPack sitemap detection.
+When the Jetpack module is active, default "sitemap detected" behavior of this plugin follows.
+Which is showing a notification in the Sitemap settings and deactivating its functions for output.
 * **Changed:**
 	/
 	* TODO New Plugin Logo!